-- a) the "Shuttle run" field test (with or without lactate sampling) - b) the Cooper test
+- a) practical training sessions (individual or in a group) compare annex 3 (Practical Training for Referees by the EHF Lecturers Felix Rätz/SUI and Henrik La Cour/DEN) - b) the "Shuttle run" field test (with or without lactate sampling) - c) the Cooper test

-(For both tests as well as overall recreational guidelines and nutrition programmes compare annexes3-5 by the IHF Anti-Doping Unit chairman and EHF Anti-Doping official, Prof. Hans Holdhaus/AUT).
+(For both tests as well as overall recreational guidelines and nutrition programmes compare annexes 4-6 by the IHF Anti-Doping Unit chairman and EHF Anti-Doping official, Prof. Hans Holdhaus/AUT).

-Mental preparation, perceptive and communicative tools, stress-and conflict management as well as team building activities have been emphasized in pre-tournament preparations for many years now (Compare annex 6 - Teambuilding by Johan Ingi Gunnarsson/psychologist and former national team coach ISL!).
+Mental preparation, perceptive and communicative tools, stress-and conflict management as well as team building activities have been emphasized in pre-tournament preparations for many years now (Compare annex 7 - Teambuilding by Johan Ingi Gunnarsson/psychologist and former national team coach ISL!).